Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 - Splash brown sauce

 - 100 g plain flour

 - water to make a slightly sticky dough

-Add all of the casserole ingredients into the slow cooker, apart from the flour.
+Add all of the casserole ingredients into the slow cooker, apart from the cornflour.

 Cook on high for 4 hours or low for 5-6 hours.
 I always start with 1 hour on high.
 If you need to leave it longer you can easily cook for 8-10 hours, or overnight.

-One hour before serving stir through the flour (diluted in a little water)
+One hour before serving stir through the corn flour (mixed in a little water to form a paste)

 If you’re having dumplings then add them for the final hour.
 I always make them smaller than when I’m cooking them in the slow cooker so that one hour is enough time.